5 Top Tips For Successful Contract Management

 Even when you think you have everything in place things can still go wrong and performance can falter.
 Any issues that arise should be managed in a way which sees a resolution with the supplier, and the correct action can be put in place which also prevents the issue from arising again.

-4. Review With the Supplier and Manage Contracts
+4. Review With the Supplier Often

 It’s important to undertake regular supplier reviews to focus on the relationship and ensure you have their full attention.
 By reviewing the performance and compliance, you can create an action plan on where things need to change and improve.
 If you manage multiple contracts with a supplier, you can also gain leverage by deploying a united approach to managing your relationship.

-Discover how employees are influenced by an organisation's culture.
+Discover how employees are influenced by an organisation's culture

 It might seem weird, but planning how you will exit a contract is an important aspect to consider before you’ve signed the contract itself.
 You never know what’s going to happen even when you have a fantastic existing relationship with your supplier, so it’s good to know where each party can exit the contract if the need arises.